-- (2)(a) A candidate must obtain the number of signatures of voters in the geographical area represented by the office sought equal to at least 1 percent of the total number of registered voters of that geographical area, as shown by the compilation by the department for the immediately preceding general election.
+F.S.
+99.095(2)(a) governs a candidate must obtain the number of signatures of voters in the geographical area represented by the office sought equal to at least 1 percent of the total number of registered voters of that geographical area, as shown by the compilation by the department for the immediately preceding general election.
 Signatures may not be obtained until the candidate has filed the appointment of campaign treasurer and designation of campaign depository pursuant to s.
-106.021 and are valid only for the qualifying period immediately following such filings. - (2)(c) The format of the petition shall be prescribed by the division and shall be used by candidates to reproduce petitions for circulation.
+106.021 and are valid only for the qualifying period immediately following such filings.

+F.S.
+99.095(2)(c) governs the format of the petition shall be prescribed by the division and shall be used by candidates to reproduce petitions for circulation (being form DS-DE 104, Candidate Petition).
 If the candidate is running for an office that requires a group or district designation, the petition must indicate that designation and, if it does not, the signatures are not valid.
 A separate petition is required for each candidate.

-(3) Each petition must be submitted before noon of the 28th day preceding the first day of the qualifying period for the office sought to the supervisor of elections of the county in which such petition was circulated.
+F.S.
+99.095(3) governs each petition must be submitted before noon of the 28th day preceding the first day of the qualifying period for the office sought to the supervisor of elections of the county in which such petition was circulated.
 Each supervisor shall check the signatures on the petitions to verify their status as voters in the county, district, or other geographical area represented by the office sought.
 No later than the 7th day before the first day of the qualifying period, the supervisor shall certify the number of valid signatures.